moskomule/moskomule.github.io/content/en/home/about.md

 #### 2023

+* I will visit MILA at Montreal and attend CVPR.
 * I will visit IIT at Genova in May.
 * I will attend AISTATS at Valencia in April.
 * I will visit Vietnam Institute for Advanced Study in Mathematics at Hanoi in April.